z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_02_SimpleMaskedSprite.md

 mask just opens up the corners of the sprite; we could allow the centre of the circle to show the background if we so chose.

-As we've seen, in SP1, sprites are built up in columns, and our simple 8x8 pixel sprite is one column of data.
+As we've [seen](https://github.com/z88dk/z88dk/blob/master/doc/ZXSpectrumZSDCCnewlib_SP1_01_GettingStarted.md#a-closer-look-at-the-sprites-code), in SP1 sprites are built up in columns, and our simple 8x8 pixel sprite is one column of data.
 With masked sprites, the data is arranged in memory as one mask byte, followed by one data byte, incrementing upwards in memory.
 That gives this assembly listing: